maierbn/opendihu/doc/sphinx/user/getting_started.rst

   * Now change to linear Lagrange basis functions, by changing `LagrangeOfOrder<2>` to `LagrangeOfOrder<1>`.
   * Change into the `build_debug` directory (`cd ../build_debug`).
   * If you have set the aliases of Sec.
 2, you can recompile with `sdd`.
-Otherwise go up one directory and run `scons BUILD_TYPE=d`.
+Otherwise go up one directory and run `scons BUILD_TYPE=d -j 4`.
   * Now, from the `build_debug` directory, run the new executable with

   .. code-block:: bash